VOnanami/CT/README.md

-# CT
+# Denosing-frequency-framework
-we use gemini2.5pro to write this code

-coding base is monai
+The coding base is monai

 the datasets is mayo2016,you can find in kaggle